 What expenses can you deduct for a business jet?

 You can deduct all expenses required to operate and maintain the business jet.
-This includes regular maintenance, repairs, insurance, licenses and permits, fuel costs, crew costs, and, of course, depreciation.
+For example, this includes regular maintenance, repairs, insurance, licenses and permits, fuel costs, crew costs, and depreciation.